Why ‘IMAGINING OTHER’?

 Consider how beliefs and attitudes have changed (in a positive direction) over time (but note: I am not suggesting that all we have to do is to think differently!
 Obviously many - though not, as some Marxists would argue, all - changes in thought came about as a result of changes in circumstances):

 * women, and children have, at least in theory, “rights” that at one time they never had.
-Much of political history and philosophy ignored women (see my notes: Political philosophy part 21 - feminism and subsequent parts on this topic) – but this has now changed, even if women are still not fully engaged in politics.
+Much of political history and philosophy ignored women (see my notes: Political philosophy part 21 - feminism) – but this has now changed, as far as philosophy goes, though women are still far from fully engaged in politics.

 * language has changed: abusive terms such as nigger are no longer the accepted currency; and, despite the myths put about (by those who really want to stop political correctness), most people are sensitive nowadays to how the use of language can be hurtful